-Jinny Hopp, former Human Environmental Sciences Specialist, and Angela Fletcher, Human Development Specialist, Douglas County, University of Missouri Extension
+Jinny Hopp, former Human Development Specialist, and Angela Fletcher, Human Development Specialist, Douglas County, University of Missouri Extension

 During the summer months, children have lots of unstructured time and parents or grandparents may have more time to spend with children.
-Adults can enhance children's development while building a store of great memories by planning fun and stimulating summer activities.
+Adults can enhance children's development while building great memories by planning fun and stimulating summer activities.
 Here are some ideas that don't cost much money.
 The key ingredient is an adult who is willing to spend TIME with children.

 - Turn off the TV, video games and computers!
 The